openfst/OpenFst.jl/README.md

 for states and arcs
 2. the julia convention of naming functions that modify their argument is followed.
-So the constructive `union(fst1, fst2)` returns a new FST but destructive 'union!(fst1, fst2)' modifies its first argument and returns `nothing`.
+So the constructive `union(fst1, fst2)` returns a new FST but the destructive 'union!(fst1, fst2)' modifies its first argument and returns `nothing`.
 Destructive versions of operations are provided when more efficient and corresponding constructive versions are usually included for convenience.
 3. weights are currently specified by floating point numbers supporting